notification-system/notification-system.github.io/configuration.md

 #### **NoSy Email Configuration**

 Here we will configure only two things.
-Firstly, it is the kafka host port which will be the same as the one previously mentioned in nosy-admin.
+Firstly, it is the Kafka host port which will be the same as the one previously mentioned in nosy-admin.
 Please refer to step 3

 `spring.cloud.stream.kafka.binder.brokers=host:port`